kisom/kyleisom.net-archive/body.md

 * [pymods](https://github.com/kisom/pymods): a collection of python modules I wrote.
 These include a mail module, a supervisor module (for fault-tolerance), some NLP code, and a timer module.
-* [woofs](https://github.com/kisom/woofs): woofs allows you to quickly offer a file for download on your machine.
-It behaves the same as the `woof` script written by Simon Budig but providing SSL encryption.

 * [Login-Fuzzer](https://github.com/kisom/Login-Fuzzer): fuzzing authentication
 code in python.
 The story is, I locked myself out of my guru plug while setting